PCS Resources and Support for Military Moves

 If you want “boots on the ground” in your new location in advance, you may want to use Millie Scout.
 They’re a network of independent contractors who help military families manage their long-distance rentals and more.

 Participating in a New Spouse Orientation is a great way for military spouses to get an introduction to the new community and make new friends.
-You can also request a sponsor who has the local knowledge, experience, and connections to help ease your transition.
+You can also request a sponsor (if you weren’t assigned one) who has the local knowledge, experience, and connections to help ease your transition.
 There’s also a Youth Sponsorship Program and a network of School Liaisons.
 You can find the one you need through a search on Military Installations.

 If you’re in any of the 50 states and need help making sure your kids enroll in the classes they need, play sports, and graduate on time, you have the support of the Interstate Compact on Educational Opportunity for Military Children.
 There are also PCS resources available for family members with special needs.